-Session Chairs: Cathryn Clarke Murray, Fisheries and Oceans Canada; Alexander Bychkov, North Pacific Marine Science Organization (PICES)
+Session Chairs: Cathryn Clarke Murray, DFO, Canada; Alexander Bychkov, PICES

 This session is dedicated to researchers and managers working on large-scale marine debris issues.
 This session will highlight many novel advances, applications, and lessons learned from Japanese Tsunami Marine Debris study in the North Pacific that can be used elsewhere.

 The Great East Japan Earthquake and Tsunami of March 2011 resulted in a unique mega-pulse marine debris event that became the subject of many long-term intensive research programs around the North Pacific Ocean.
 In addition to the sheer magnitude of this event, Japanese Tsunami Marine Debris (JTMD) became an important vector for many Japanese species to reach the shorelines of North America and Hawaii.